Daniela Di Piero, LMFT #88547

 Nevada City & Grass Valley CA Therapist

 I think finding the “right” therapist for you has to do with feeling good about that person, having a sense that being in their presence is enlivening and healthy, even when you’re working with something uncomfortable or difficult.
-Here you can learn a little about me and my practice and if it feels right, set up an initial free 15-minute phone consultation.
+I’m delighted to have two wonderful therapists now joining Growing Home (see below), expanding our field of offerings.

-I’m a mother, wife, traveler, crafts-person, former high school teacher, and for the past 11 years have run a nonprofit working with young people.
+As for me, I’m a mother, wife, traveler, crafts-person, former high school teacher, and for the past 15 years have run a nonprofit working with young people.
 I received undergraduate and Masters degrees from Brown University, as well as a Masters in Counseling Psychology from Meridian University.
 If you come in for a session, you might occasionally catch me with dirt under my nails from growing food, making pottery, or riding horses.